London Air Park: Aircraft production 1932–1939

-GAL & preparation for war 1934–1939
+GAL and preparation for war 1934–1939

 In October 1934, General Aircraft Ltd (GAL) and Mono-spar Company Ltd, both operating at Croydon Airport, were re-capitalised by investment group British Pacific Trust, and were re-formed in a new company also named General Aircraft Limited.
 Also included in the new company were the assets of National Flying Services Ltd, the owner of London Air Park, plus adjoining industrial premises built in 1917 by Whitehead Aircraft Ltd. The aerodrome management was delegated to Aircraft Exchange & Mart Ltd. Hanworth Park House was converted into Hanworth Park Hotel.
 In 1935, GAL transferred production of its Monospar series from Croydon to Hanworth, and in 1936 it produced 89 Hawker Fury IIs for the RAF, followed by the conversion of 125 Hawker Hinds into trainers.
 On 1 June 1935, Flying Training Ltd, that was owned by Blackburn Aircraft, began to operate as No. 5 Elementary and Reserve Flying Training School RAF (No.5 E&RFTS), using aircraft types including Blackburn B-2 and Hawker Hart Trainer.
 From 1937 to 1939, it trained RAFVR pilots.
 In April 1936, Charles Lindbergh visited the airfield where he flew in a BK.1 Eagle sales demonstrator aircraft, that he subsequently flew solo.
 The ground facilities were used as a location for the movie 'It's in the Air' (1938) starring George Formby.
 In 1938, the London Air Park Flying Club joined the Civil Air Guard scheme, in which the government subsidized training fees in return for call-up commitments.
 GAL took over and developed the CW Cygnet design.